opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 ### Transform data
-Re-structure data using the pandas function `melt` and use it for plotting.
+Re-structure data using the pandas function `melt` to use it for plotting.
 <br/>
 <br/>